 Pediatric lead poisoning

 Compared with adult lead poisoning, pediatric lead poisoning is a somewhat newer problem.
 First reported in the late 1800s in Australia, interest in childhood lead poisoning and its manifold clinical presentations has burgeoned.
+It should be noted that toxic metals, including lead, can be transmitted from a mother to her child via breast milk.

 Lead poisoning is probably the most important chronic environmental illness affecting modern children.
 Despite efforts to control it and despite apparent success in decreasing incidence, serious cases of lead poisoning still appear in hospital emergency departments (EDs), clinics, and private physicians’ offices.